-Phelps Community Memorial Library LIBRARY USE BY MINORS POLICY
+Phelps Library LIBRARY USE BY MINORS POLICY

-Parents or caregivers are responsible for the supervision, safety, and well-being of their children.
-Minor children under the age of 9 years must be accompanied at all times by their parent or caregiver.
+Parents or adult caregivers are responsible for the supervision, safety, and well-being of their children.
+Minor children under the age of 9 years must be accompanied at all times by their parent or adult caregiver.
 The Library is not responsible if children leave the Library unattended.

-Laptops or tablets are available for use in the Children's Room by parents or caregivers so that children may be supervised at all times.
+Laptops or tablets are available for use in the Children's Room by parents or adult caregivers so that children may be supervised at all times.

-Parents or caregivers are responsible for picking up after their children and for any act of vandalism by a minor including, but not limited to, cutting, tearing, defacing or destroying library materials, equipment, furniture or any part of the Library facility.
+Parents or adult caregivers are responsible for picking up after their children and for any act of vandalism by a minor including, but not limited to, cutting, tearing, defacing or destroying library materials, equipment, furniture or any part of the Library facility.

-If a child under the age of 9 is left unsupervised, the Phelps Community Memorial Library will attempt to locate the parent/caregiver in the Library and inform him/her of the Use by Minors policy.
-If the parent/caregiver cannot be located in the Library, an attempt will then be made to call the parent/caregiver and request that the child be picked up immediately.
-If the library staff is unable to reach the parent/caregiver within one-half hour, or if the parent/guardian does not respond within the same one-half hour, the Library shall contact law enforcement to assume responsibility for the child.
+If a child under the age of 9 is left unsupervised, the Phelps Library will attempt to locate the parent/ adult caregiver in the Library and inform him/her of the Use by Minors policy.
+If the parent/ adult caregiver cannot be located in the Library, an attempt will then be made to call the parent/ adult caregiver and request that the child be picked up immediately.
+If the library staff is unable to reach the parent/ adult caregiver within one-half hour, or if the parent/ adult caregiver does not respond within the same one-half hour, the Library shall contact law enforcement to assume responsibility for the child.

 Adopted by the Board of Trustees June 2005.
-Revised January 2013, April 2015, October 2016.
+Revised January 2013, April 2015, October 2016, August 2017.

-PCML PHOTOGRAPHIC RELEASE FORM
+PHELPS LIBRARY PHOTOGRAPHIC RELEASE FORM

-We would like your permission to use photographs taken at the Phelps Community Memorial Library around our library as well as on our website and our Facebook page!
+We would like your permission to use photographs taken at the Phelps Library around ou library as well as on our website and our Facebook page!
 Please fill out the following form so that we may use the image of your child.
 Thank you!
-Yes, I grant permission to the Phelps Community Memorial Library to use photographs of my minor child on the Library's website, Facebook page, and in the Library.
+Yes, I grant permission to the Phelps Library to use photographs of my minochild on the Library's website, Facebook page, and in the Library.
 Printed Name: Signature: Date:

-Phelps Community Memorial Library PRIVACY & CONFIDENTIALITY POLICY
+Phelps Library PRIVACY & CONFIDENTIALITY POLICY